-- 3.4.1 In cases where there is a suspected Serious Offence of academic misconduct, a School Hearing will be held. - 3.4.2 The School Hearing will normally require the student to attend an interview with the Module Leader, the host module's Programme Leader, Head of academic area or nominee (who shall be the chair) to assess the allegations and/or to submit documentary evidence in response to the charge of committing academic misconduct.
+- 3.4.1 In cases where there is a suspected Serious Offence of academic misconduct, a School Hearing will be held. - 3.4.2 The School Hearing will normally require the student to attend an interview with a Panel Chair, the student's Programme Leader, and another academic (chosen by the Chair), who has had no previous involvement in the case.
+The Chair will be the Head of the academic area or nominee of sufficient seniority.
+The Panel will assess the allegations and review documentary evidence.